-11. Modify the testbench to use the configuration for Timing Simulation.
+3. Modify the testbench to use the configuration for Timing Simulation.
 The Verilog Testbench does not need to be modified since the 'vsim' -L option will point to which library to use.
 Edit the testbench.vhd file, and at the bottom there are two sections.
 The first section is for functional simulation and is currently being used.
-This has to be commented out by using the '--' at the beginning of each line starting with the line configuration overall of testbenchf is and ending with the line end overall in the Functional Sim Section.
+This has to be commented out by using the '--' at the beginning of each line starting with the line and ending with the line end overall in the Functional Sim Section.